Abstract

 Manufacturing Jobs

-Fisher (2004) argues that the manufacturing jobs in United States are on decline for the last five decades, and the major cause of the occurrence of phenomenon are labor-saving technology, while state tax policy and economic conditions at international level have played a relatively minor role.
-The percentage of employed population in U.S. manufacturing industry has reduced from 25 percent during 1960’s to 12.5 percent during 2000’s.
-Fisher’s (2004) central argument, and concluding note, states the future prosperity dependent on advances in technology for service-oriented economy.
-This is evident from the fact that United States has the reputation of having highest long-term economic growth rate in the world; and according to conservative estimates, standard of living in every thirty-year doubles for average American.
+Fisher (2004) argues that manufacturing jobs in the United States have been on the decline for the last five decades, and the major cause of the occurrence of the phenomenon is labour-saving technology, while state tax policy and economic conditions at the international level have played a relatively minor role.
+The percentage of the employed population in the U.S. manufacturing industry has reduced from 25 per cent during the 1960s to 12.5 per cent during the 2000s.
+Fisher’s (2004) central argument and concluding note state that future prosperity is dependent on advances in technology for a service-oriented economy.
+This is evident from the fact that the United States has the reputation of having the highest long-term economic growth rate in the world, and according to conservative estimates, the standard of living every thirty years doubles for the average American.

-Charles, Hurst, and Schwartz (2019) investigates the causes of decline in employment rate in the manufacturing sector, and focusing the analysis on post-2000, which is declining.
-Author argues that the decline in manufacturing rate also owes to the local opioid use, and associated deaths.
-Other factors for the decline of manufacturing sector employment includes, mediating factors, that is, sectoral switching, private and public transfer receipt, and inter-region mobility.
+Charles, Hurst, and Schwartz (2019) investigate the causes of the decline in the employment rate in the manufacturing sector and focus the analysis on post-2000, which is declining.
+The author argues that the decline in the manufacturing rate also owes to local opioid use and associated deaths.
+Other factors for the decline of manufacturing sector employment include mediating factors, that is, sectoral switching, private and public transfer receipt, and inter-region mobility.

-Kluver (2021) is director of Organizational Development, Alexandria Industries, and states in early 2021, within the context of manufacturing jobs during COVID-19, “those of us in the manufacturing industry, however, this challenging time has generated opportunities to resolve our ongoing worker shortage issue.”
-As per statistics, manufacturing industry is going to be short of six million employees around year 2030.
+Kluver (2021) is the director of Organizational Development at Alexandria Industries and states in early 2021, within the context of manufacturing jobs during COVID-19, “those of us in the manufacturing industry, however, this challenging time has generated opportunities to resolve our ongoing worker shortage issue.”
+As per statistics, the manufacturing industry is going to be short of six million employees around the year 2030.

-Lucas and Bennett (2021) article suggest that the pursuit of capital-intensive corporate policies at industry level within manufacturing industry is creating ‘skills mismatch,’ which reflects the gap between worker’s existing skills vis-à-vis skill demands of the manufacturing sector.
-The overall workforce participation rate for the manufacturing sector declined to 61.2 percent in the year 2021 is due to the factor of Boomer generation getting older than 65 years, and less likely to participate in employment opportunity, although the total output of manufacturing increased with five percent annual growth rate.
-As per the analysis of Charles, Hurst, and Schwartz (CHS), the decline in manufacturing jobs during year 1980 and 2016 amounts to 7.5 million (2019).
-The lower level of manufacturing employment relied on men and women within age bracket of 21 to 55, and education level of less than a high school degree, created a social strata of lower-income generating class.
-Subsequently, the 7.5 million manufacturing job loss initiated in creating instability in the lower-social strata of the society, which relies on manufacturing jobs due to low education level, and the phenomenon consequently resulted in reducing the overall labor force participation rate.
+Lucas and Bennett’s (2021) article suggests that the pursuit of capital-intensive corporate policies at the industry level within the manufacturing industry is creating a ‘skills mismatch,’ which reflects the gap between worker’s existing skills vis-à-vis skill demands of the manufacturing sector.
+The overall workforce participation rate for the manufacturing sector declined to 61.2 per cent in the year 2021 due to the factor of the Boomer generation getting older than 65 years and less likely to participate in employment opportunities, although the total output of manufacturing increased by a five per cent annual growth rate.
+As per the analysis of Charles, Hurst, and Schwartz (CHS), the decline in manufacturing jobs between the years 1980 and 2016 amounts to 7.5 million (2019).
+The lower level of manufacturing employment relied on men and women within the age bracket of 21 to 55, and an education level of less than a high school degree created a social strata of lower-income generating class.
+Subsequently, the 7.5 million manufacturing job loss created instability in the lower social strata of society, which rely on manufacturing jobs due to low education levels, and the phenomenon consequently reduced the overall labour force participation rate.

-As per conservative estimates, the total job loss of manufacturing sector within April 2020 and February 2021 amounts to 582,000 individuals, which reduced the overall participation rate from 63.4 percent in February 2020 to 60.2 percent in the April month, which is the lowest figures since 1973 in the history of United States.
-Author states, “While the manufacturing sector largely avoided the disastrous impact of COVID-19 that the service sector experienced, it is being affected by a long-term decline in employment levels of older, skilled workers and an unexpected dip in labor force participation in all age groups coincident with the pandemic.”
+As per conservative estimates, the total job loss in the manufacturing sector between April 2020 and February 2021 amounts to 582,000 individuals, which reduced the overall participation rate from 63.4 per cent in February 2020 to 60.2 per cent in April month, which is the lowest figure since 1973 in the history of United States.
+The author states, “While the manufacturing sector largely avoided the disastrous impact of COVID-19 that the service sector experienced, it is being affected by a long-term decline in employment levels of older, skilled workers and an unexpected dip in labour force participation in all age groups coincident with the pandemic.”

 Conclusion

-The program announced this year under Biden administration objectivizes increasing the available skilled workers required to meet the manufacturing sector demand.
-The expansion of apprenticeship programs, along with relaunch of federal Advisory Committee for Apprenticeship.
-Additionally, the National Apprenticeship Act 2021 also provides statutory authority for Department of Labor in creating ecology for increasing manufacturing participation rate through introduction of skilled labor for rapidly changing capital-intensive industry.
+The program was announced this year under the Biden administration’s objectives of increasing the available skilled workers required to meet the manufacturing sector demand.
+The expansion of apprenticeship programs, along with the relaunch of the Federal Advisory Committee for Apprenticeship.
+Additionally, the National Apprenticeship Act 2021 also provides statutory authority for the Department of Labor to create an ecology for increasing manufacturing participation rate through the introduction of skilled labour for a rapidly changing capital-intensive industry.

 References